-- Local governments should seek to protect, preserve, promote, the cultural and heritage resources of the Three River's region that contribute to its unique character. - Seek to list significant historic structures to the National Register of Historic Places. - Projects involving historic resources listed on the National Register should adhere to the Secretary of the Interior's Standards for the Treatment of Historic Properties.
-Structures not listed on the National Register are encouraged to follow the same standards. - Support, cooperate with and take advantage of programs offered by various agencies which support historic resources such as the Georgia Historic Preservation Division, the Georgia Trust for Historic Preservation, the National Trust for Historic Preservation, Advisory Council on Historic Preservation, Main Street and Better Hometown organizations, and any other non-profit organizations. - Encourage the maintenance and adaptive reuse of all historic buildings, sites, structures, districts, and objects when possible. - Consider adopting a tree ordinance to allow for the preservation of mature trees which are significant to the resources setting. - Consider adopting a historic preservation ordinance, designating a local historic district and becoming a Certified Local Government. - Encourage and support the sensitive use of cultural and historic sites as tourist attractions and modes of economic development when appropriate. - Support and strengthen any existing historic preservation commissions, regulations, and incentives within a project area.
-Establish regulations and incentives where none exist. - Consider the adoption of form-based codes as an alternative to traditional zoning regulations. - Regulations regarding signage at a particular historic site should encourage the sensitivity of the resources. - Cultural and heritage resources are to be protected from destruction, inappropriate infill development, and/or incompatible alterations that would negatively affect and historic structure or site. - Historic resources are to be considered valuable and integral parts of a community which make up its identity and sense of place.
+- Preserve, promote, and protect the unique cultural and heritage resources of the Three River's region that contribute to its distinctive character. - Seek to list significant historic structures to the National Register of Historic Places. - Projects involving historic resources listed on the National Register should adhere to the Secretary of the Interior's Standards for the Treatment of Historic Properties.
+Structures not listed on the National Register are encouraged to follow the same standards. - Support, cooperate with and take advantage of programs offered by various agencies which support historic resources such as the Georgia Historic Preservation Division, the Georgia Trust for Historic Preservation, the National Trust for Historic Preservation, Advisory Council on Historic Preservation, Main Street and Better Hometown organizations, and any other non-profit organizations. - Encourage the maintenance and adaptive reuse of all historic buildings, sites, structures, districts, and objects when appropriate. - Consider adopting a tree ordinance to allow for the preservation of mature trees which are significant to the resources setting. - Consider adopting a historic preservation ordinance, designating a local historic district and becoming a Certified Local Government. - Encourage and support increased use of cultural and historic sites as tourist attractions, modes of economic development when practical and appropriate. - Support and strengthen any existing historic preservation commissions, regulations, and incentives within a project area.
+Establish regulations and incentives where none exist. - Consider the adoption of form-based codes as an alternative to traditional zoning regulations. - Regulations regarding signage at a particular historic site should encourage the sensitivity of the resources. - Cultural and heritage resource are to be protected from destruction, inappropriate infill development, and/or incompatible alterations that would diminish the historic integrity. - Historic resources are to be considered valuable and integral parts of a community which make up its identity and sense of place.